j-vitordev/j-vitordev/readme.md

 You can check out all my projects organized in my GitHub organization:

-- [My Projects]([https://github.com/MeusProjetosPortfolio](https://github.com/MeusProjetosJava)) - Here you will find all my repositories, including backend and frontend.
+- [My Projects]([https://github.com/MeusProjetosPortfolio]) - Here you will find all my repositories, including backend and frontend.

+## My Exercises

+You can check out all my exercises organized in my GitHub organization:

+- [My Exercises](https://github.com/MeusExercicios) - This organization contains repositories with various coding exercises and practice applications.